WHO CAN SUBMIT

 - 4-color postcards promoting the entire series

 - A limited monetary endowment for approved production expenses

 - One day of auditions for all shows, as needed.

 IMPORTANT: Although TRU will promote the reading series to our membership, the participating producers and writers must be actively involved in promoting this event and are responsible for audience attendance at their reading.

-You may also use our application to submit for the new Musical First Act Feedback Festival.
+You may also submit for the new Musical Writers Workshop.
 Click here for details.

 Theater Resources Unlimited, 309 W. 104th Street 1D, NYC NY 10025.